lavo7873/GoCeries-master/README.md

-# Go-Ceries (CMPE 131 Group 5)
+# Go-Ceries (CMPE 131 Group 3)
 This is a full-stack eCommerce web application for our CMPE 131 software engineering group project.

 Group Members:
-1. Li Jie Leow
+1. Alyssa
-2. Tam Nguyen
+2. Hemanth Jammalamadaka
-3. Vu Le
+3. Ayman
-4. Thong Nguyen
+4. Lam Vong
-5. Clarence Javier
+5. Kyle
-6. Shunyi Liu
+6. Edward Vong
-7. Michelle Lu
+7. Tahmid

 In order to run our website correctly, user will have to have XAMPP installed in their computer.